prezi/clojure-intro/doc/devjournal.md

 It may be only 10-15 minutes to write a short blog post, add links to related post(s).
 Publish it to your team or coworkers.

+# Use an existing web service

+It's hard to find one that has all the features I'd like to test.
+It could be either available online (and probably difficult to set up authentication with it), or downloadable and runnable easily.